fracassetti-stf/DSSSDTest/Pictures/README.md

 This are the plots for the energy resolution strip-by-strip for all detectors.
 The resolution was extracted fitting the <sup>241</sup>Am peak.

 ### How to read the data?
-- `Broken Strrip`: when a strip is broken (basically no spectum available), the corresponding bar has been laft empty.
+- `Broken Strip`: when a strip is broken (basically no spectum available), the corresponding bar has been laft empty.
 - `High Background`: in case it was not possible to fit a peak for high bg, distorted peak (not gaussian, high low-energy tail) then the value of the resolution has been put on end-scale for 2D histogram, and also indicated in red in case of 1D.

 The plots have been drawn using two y-scale for the resolution:
 - `FixForAll`: the same y-scale has been used for all detectors.
 This allow a fair comprison of all detectors.
+  - Max/Min Strip Resolution: 0.45% - 2.8%.
+In the plots 3% has been used.
+  - Max/Min Spatial Resolution: 0.57% - 4.0%.
+In the plots 4% has been used.
 - `DifferentForEachOne`: a different y-scale (z-scale for 2D histograms) has been chosen to represent the data of each detector.
 This allow to better visualize difference between strips of a single detector.